On this page you will find useful information and advice to help you have safe and healthy travels outside Canada.

 You can get jet lag after crossing multiple time zones.
 Symptoms of jet lag can include difficulty falling asleep at night, waking up earlier than usual and feeling irritable and tired.

 - Older travellers may feel the effects of jet lag more than younger ones.

 - You can minimize the symptoms of jet lag by:

-- eating at your usual mealtime in the new time zone.
+- eating at your usual mealtime in the new time zone

-- Even if you can drive safely in a familiar environment, it may be difficult to safely adapt to an unfamiliar setting.
-Consider transportation options other than driving.
+- Even if you can drive safely in a familiar environment, it can be difficult to adapt to different driving conditions such as:

 - Older travellers are generally at less risk of altitude sickness than younger travellers.

 - Being in good physical shape and ascending to high altitudes slowly can help your body adapt.